IgniteUI/igniteui-docfx/en/components/splitter.md

 ## Splitter

-The Ignite UI for Angular Splitter component provides the ability to create layouts split into multiple vertically or horizontally arranged panes that may be expanded, collapsed and resized.
-These interactions are performed through UI exposed in the bars separating the panes.
+The Ignite UI for Angular Splitter component provides the ability to create layouts, split into multiple vertically or horizontally arranged panes that may be resized, expanded and collapsed.
+These interactions are performed through UI exposed in the splitter bars between the panes.
 A simple Splitter layout is demonstrated in the demo below.

 ### Demo
 <div class="sample-container loading" style="height: 450px">